alTashkov/DatabaseProject/README.md

 ## ⚙️ Configuration

 ### Database Connection String
 The application will require a database connection string.
-This is defined in the `app.config` file within the `DatabaseProject` directory.
+It is defined in the `app.config` file within the `DatabaseProject` directory:

 ```xml
 <configuration>